Retatrutide Protocol Guide: Weekly Titration and Schedule

-If you are here for the quick version, most retatrutide conversations start low, stay once weekly, and only move up after a few steady weeks.
-The questions people usually care about are when to increase, how long to hold each step, and what that dose turns into in a vial or syringe.
-This page walks through the schedule first, then helps you figure out the measurement side without burying you in jargon.
+If you are here for the quick version, most retatrutide protocol conversations start low, stay once weekly, and only move up after a few steady weeks.
+The questions people usually care about are when to increase, how long to hold each step, and what that weekly target turns into in a vial or syringe.
+This page keeps the schedule question first.
+If you want the bigger compound background, start with the Retatrutide overview.
+If you need the measurement math, jump to the dosage calculator.

 Want the quick version without doing all the math by hand?
 Open the full PeptideUniv app to plug in your vial, save the retatrutide schedule, and come back to it later instead of rebuilding it from scratch.

-Open calculator at PeptideUniv → · Start Free Trial →
+Open calculator at PeptideUniv → · Start Free Trial →Quick Retatrutide Dosage Reference

 For fast scanning, this table shows how retatrutide protocol discussions are usually organized around weekly titration blocks.